 In Interpersonal & Public Communication (IPC) you will gain insights into the how and why of human interaction, as well as how to strategically represent yourselves and organizations.
 In the IPC concentration you will have the opportunity to focus on the knowledge and skills essential in Leadership, Public Relations and a number of other areas supported by the field of human communication.
 Hands-on experience can be gained through specific involvement in field-related work areas involving our several student-run media outlets and other department related activities.
 Additionally, through internships, you will have a chance to work alongside professionals in your desired career areas.

 The concentration in Mass Communication provides you professional training that can lead directly to employment and service to the Kingdom in the field of mass communication by studying issues in mass media and production techniques as well as the theory behind both.
-The Communication Department maintains an FCC-licensed radio station, Eagle Radio, entirely for your use as well as graphic design and television and video production equipment enabling you to gain hands-on experience in your field.
+The Communication Department maintains an online radio station, Eagle Radio, entirely for your use as well as graphic design and television and video production equipment enabling you to gain hands-on experience in your field.
 If you are interested in print media, you have the opportunity to gain practical experience on our student-run web-based newspaper, The Talon.
 You could also oversee production of The Forrester, college yearbook.

 The learning objectives for this major include the following:

 - Learning fundamental principles, generalization or theories of communication.

 - Learning to apply course material in the context of professional communication.